eembees/eembees.github.io/content/_index.md

 +++
 Hi, I'm Magnus! 👋

-## Me in 5 sentences
+## Me in 3 sentences

-In the past, I've been a student, a teacher, an engineer and a scientist.

-In my spare time, I'm a climber, a runner, an organization founder, and (now) a writer.

 I come from Trondheim, Norway, and currently live in Copenhagen.
 I've also lived in Houston and Beijing for shorter periods of time.

+In my spare time, I like to climb, run, contribute to local organizations, and write.

 For more, see my [About](./about.md).